trimble-oss/dba-dash/Docs/Collection.md

 Cron expressions might seem cryptic but they provide a lot of flexibility for scheduling.
 DBA Dash uses [Quartz.NET](https://www.quartz-scheduler.net/) for scheduling which provides some [good documentation](https://www.quartz-scheduler.net/documentation/quartz-3.x/tutorial/crontriggers.html#example-cron-expressions) on cron expressions.
 The java version of Quartz also has a good [cron trigger tutorial](http://www.quartz-scheduler.org/documentation/quartz-2.3.0/tutorials/crontrigger.html).
 Or you can learn more on the [wiki page](https://en.wikipedia.org/wiki/Cron).
 There are also some useful online cron expression generators if you need a complex schedule but don't have time to learn the syntax.

-Tip: DBA Dash has a "Schedule Description" column that you can use to validate your cron expression.
+> **Note**: DBA Dash has a "Schedule Description" column that you can use to validate your cron expression.
 ### Cron Generators

 * [freeformatter.com](https://www.freeformatter.com/cron-expression-generator-quartz.html#crongenerator)